 Worley also has a strong position in green energy as the world’s most influential economies have moved to explicit targets to achieve net-zero carbon emissions.
-The International Energy Agency estimates investment of almost US$3tn per year to 2030 in sustainable development.
+The International Energy Agency estimates an investment of almost US$3tn per year to 2030 in sustainable development.

 Worley’s core competencies now include offshore wind, where international oil companies, utilities, and investors are looking to expand.
 Worley currently has 25% of the UK market and 15% of the European market in this sector.